preslavmihaylov/booknotes/architecture/clean-architecture/part-5/README.md

  * Is this a web server/GUI application/Sprint application, etc
  * Is it using a dependency injection framework

-A good software architecture should defer making the decision whether any of these technologies will be used to as late as possible.
+Good software architecture should defer making the decision whether any of these technologies will be used to as late as possible.

 The longer you defer making any of these decisions, the more information you have whether you actually need them.

 > A good architect maximizes the number of decisions not made

 ### Device independence
-The author shares an example of not following this approach from the 1960s, when he wrote software which was heavily device specific.
+The author shares an example of not following this approach from the 1960s when he wrote software which was heavily device-specific.
 Once they had to migrate the software to a different device, that operation was extremely difficult as all the code had to be rewritten for the new device.

-In the end, the programming society has learnt its lesson by abstracting away the specific devices being used behind an operating system interface.
+In the end, the programming society has learned its lesson by abstracting away the specific devices being used behind an operating system interface.

 ### Junk Mail
-Here, the author shows a constrasting story to the previous one in which he worked for a company, which had to print junk mail on a particular medium.
+Here, the author shows a contrasting story to the previous one in which he worked for a company, which had to print junk mail on a particular medium.
 At some point, they had to change the medium and since they were using the OS interface for interacting with the external device, they were able to migrate seamlessly.

 And the value of "keeping options open" was enormous as the new medium saved the company a lot of time and money, and it was achieved with insignificant development effort.